 Your Role as a Chaperone

-- You will help the students explore the Aquarium and make sure they behave appropriately.
+- The Monterey Bay Aquarium is a place of learning, fun and discovery!
+Help the students explore the Aquarium and make sure they behave appropriately.

-- You will stay with the students who have been assigned to you.
+- Stay with the students who have been assigned to you.
 The Aquarium requires that students stay with their chaperones at all times, regardless of the age of the student.

 - Stay with your group.
-Students and adult chaperones must stay with their group at all times—inside the Aquarium, out on the deck, in all gift and book stores and in the lunch area.
+Students and adult chaperones must stay together at all times — inside the Aquarium, out on the deck, in all gift stores and in the lunch area.